My journey into creating Have Pupper Will Travel began with a simple love for travel and getting outside with our rescue dogs.

 We adopted Archer from a local rescue back in 2011 when he was only 8 weeks old.
-At the time, we never could have predicted what having such a high-energy puppy would be like.
+At the time, we never could have predicted what having such a high-energy cattle dog mix puppy would be like.
 An adorable ball of constant movement is how I would describe him.
 Our dog trainer simply called him pupper and the nickname stuck.

 As he seemed to double in size each week, it became clear that he was not going to be 'only the size of a cocker spaniel,' as our original vet had estimated.
 In fact, he topped out at around 80 pounds; this meant we really wanted to make sure he was well-socialized with both people and other dogs.
 It also meant exposing him to a variety of environments.